vanhoangkha/000010-HybridDNS-Route53/content/4-SetupAD/_index.md

    ![RDGW](/images/4-AD/0005.png?featherlight=false&width=90pc)

-6. In the "Choose VPC and subnets" section, select the VPC named Hybrid**DNS**-VPCStack that we previously created, along with two private subnets: Private subnet 1A and Private subnet 2A.
+6. In the "Choose VPC and subnets" section, select the VPC named **HybridDNS-VPCStack** that we previously created, along with two private subnets: **Private subnet 1A** and **Private subnet 2A**.
 Then, proceed to the next step.

    ![RDGW](/images/4-AD/0006.png?featherlight=false&width=90pc)